insomnimus/ppkg/readme.md

 # The module will be created into ./module
 # You can move this directory to a suitable place, all the files inside it are required
 ```

+## About AlphaFS
+This project uses the [AlphaFS](https://github.com/alphaleonis/AlphaFS) library for transactional filesystem operations.
+Because the latest version on NuGet has some bugs and is incompatible with Dotnet Standard, the source code for AlphaFS is vendored in this project.
+You can find its license file at [AlphaFS/LICENSE.md](AlphaFS/LICENSE.md).